dewitt4/Cloud-Custodain/docs/source/azure/configuration/functionshosting.rst

     - resourceGroupName (default: servicePlan name)

 The location allows you to choose the region to deploy the resource group and resources that will be provisioned.
-Application Insights has 20 available locations and thus can not always be in the same region as the other resources.
-Please see `Application Insights availability by region <https://azure.microsoft.com/en-us/global-infrastructure/services/?products=monitor>`_ for more details.
+Application Insights has 20 available locations and thus may not always be in the same region as the other resources.
+For details, see `Application Insights availability by region <https://azure.microsoft.com/en-us/global-infrastructure/services/?products=monitor>`_.

-If the specified resources already exist in the subscription (discovered by resource group and resource name), Custodian will not change the existing resource regardless of the parameters set by the policy.
+If the specified resources already exist in the subscription, discovered by resource group and resource name, Custodian will not change the existing resource regardless of the parameters set by the policy.
 If a resource does not exist, it will be provisioned using the provided configuration.

 You can provide resource IDs to specify existing infrastructure, rather than matching resource group and resource name.
 Please see the third example below for the correct formatting.
 Custodian verifies that the resources defined by the given IDs exist before creating the Function.
-If the resource is missing, it will return an error.
+If the resource is missing, Custodian will return an error.

-The following example shows how to deploy a policy to a timer triggered Function that runs every hour.
+The following example shows how to deploy a policy to a timer-triggered Function that runs every hour.
-The defaults are accepted for Storage and Application Insights and custom values are provided for the Service Plan.
+The defaults are accepted for Storage and Application Insights, and custom values are provided for the Service Plan.
 This policy deploys a dedicated Basic B1 App Service Plan with the default auto scaling turned on.
 Based on the RAM consumption in the underlying VMs, the App Service Plan will be backed by 1-3 VMs.